namigabbasov/namigabbasov.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Responsibilities include:
-      - Consulted faculty on research projects involving experiments, GenAI, computer vision, and NLP.
+      - Consulted faculty on GenAI, computer vision, and NLP projects.
-      - Collaborated with faculty and researchers to integrate AI tools and methodologies.
+      - Collaborated with faculty and researchers to integrate AI tools.
-      - Instructed workshops on geAI, LLMs, NLP, classic ML, network analysis, Data Carpentry.
+      - Instructed workshops on geAI, LLMs, NLP, classic ML, network analysis.
-      - Led 10+ projects using classic and modern DL (e.g., CNNs, ViTs, RoBERTa, T5, FinBERT, BART).
+      - Led 10+ projects using classic ML and modern DL
-      - Mentored 20+ students in their data science projects, resulting in conference presentations.
+      - Mentored 20+ students in data science projects and conference presentations.
-      - Presented research findings at 6 conferences on AI, digital humanities, and conflict.
+      - Presented research findings at 6 conferences on AI, digital humanities.
       - Co-organized and served as a judge in various data science hackathons.

   - position: Research and Teaching Associate